hashicorp/terraform-provider-azurerm/website/docs/d/netapp_account.html.markdown

 The following attributes are exported:

-* `location` - Specifies the supported Azure location where the resource exists.
-Changing this forces a new resource to be created.
+* `location` - The Azure Region where the NetApp Account exists.

-* `active_directory` - One or more `active_directory` block defined below.
+* `active_directory` - An `active_directory` block defined below.

-* `tags` - A mapping of tags to assign to the resource.

 ---

-The `active_directory` block contains the following:
+The `active_directory` block exports the following:

-* `dns_servers` - A list of DNS server IP addresses for the Active Directory domain.
+* `dns_servers` - A list of IP Addresses used as DNS Servers for the Active Directory domain.

-* `domain` - Name of the Active Directory domain.
+* `domain` - The Active Directory Domain Name.

-* `smb_server_name` - NetBIOS name of the SMB server.
-This name will be registered as a computer account in the AD and used to mount volumes.
+* `smb_server_name` - The NetBIOS name of the SMB Server.

-* `username` - Username of Active Directory domain administrator, which have permissions to create a SMB machine account in the AD domain.
+* `username` - The Username of Active Directory domain administrator.

-* `organizational_unit` - The Organizational Unit (OU) within the Windows Active Directory Domain the netapp is placed.
+* `organizational_unit` - The Organizational Unit (OU) within the Active Directory Domain where the NetApp is located.